3BMLabs/building.py/README.md

 # building.py
-Python Library for creating building, building systems, object and export to any program like Blender, Revit, Speckle
+Python Library for creating building, building systems, object and export to any program like Blender, Revit and Speckle.